 Area: World Cultures, Ancient Cultures, Canada

-Currently I manage the New World Archaeology collection here at the ROM, and every day brings an interesting new challenge.
-The artifacts under my care get the best treatment possible.
-I enjoy sharing the collection stories with students and the public, especially when it compels them to challenge their own beliefs.
-And I supervise three University of Toronto archaeology students in collections management.
-I'm also the mother of two awesome kids who love archaeology, ages 4 and 6, who helped to inspire the LEGO pyramid building activity that reached 5000 kids in Toronto over March Break, 2013.
+I also supervise three University of Toronto students in archaeological collections management.
+And in my spare time I'm Mom of two awesome kids who love archaeology, ages 5 and 7, who helped to inspire the enormously successful LEGO pyramid activity that reached 5000 kids in Toronto over March Break, 2013.

 See my ROM Blog posts here and follow me on Twitter at @aprilsMuseum:

 March 6 2013: Can we build a Maya Pyramid out of LEGO?

 March 25 2013: The LEGO Maya Pyramid that 5000 kids built